 Visits to classrooms continued.
 What was now a larger number of observations revealed that what might be termed reading comprehension instruction was rare.
 In contrast, reading assessment was common, often done with questions.
 Additional study of this finding was reinforced by other researchers.
 Durkin's studies were mostly reported in the Reading Research Quarterly.

 The various studies now referred to resulted in the publication of two textbooks.
 The first, Teaching Young Children to Read, went through four editions.
 The second, Teaching Them to Read, enjoyed six editions.

-During this period, Durkin received the William S. Gray Award and, in addition, was invited by the Carnegie Corporation of New York to join a committee charged with the responsibility to arrive at suggestions for how television programs for young children can foster interest in reading and even in some reading ability, itself.
+During this period, Durkin received the William S. Gray Citation of Merit from the ILA and, in addition, was invited by the Carnegie Corporation of New York to join a committee charged with the responsibility to arrive at suggestions for how television programs for young children can foster interest in reading and even in some reading ability, itself.
 Of interest, too, was providing opportunities for advancing language skills.
 As it turned out, this marked the beginning of efforts to produce the popular program Sesame Street which began in 1968.

 It was in 1970 that an invitation arrived from the University of Illinois encouraging Durkin to return to that campus as a Full Professor.
 She accepted the appointment, now anxious to return closer to her family.
 The willingness of Carnegie Corporation of New York to continue funding her research allowed Durkin to continue her work.
 It now included teaching, research, consultations with publishers, and attendance at professional meetings where she was often featured as a speaker.